klaundal/polplot/README.md

-# Code for plotting stuff in polar coordinates (MLT / mlat)
+# Code for plotting stuff in polar coordinates (latitude, local time)

 A class for making plots in polar coordinates.
-By default the polar coordinates are called mlat (magnetic latitude) and MLT (magnetic local time), since that is what we use this code for most often. mlat is 0 at equator and 90 at the pole.
-MLT ranges from 0 to 24.
+By default the polar coordinates are called lat (latitude) and LT (local time), since that is what we use this code for most often. lat is 0 at equator and 90 at the pole. lt ranges from 0 to 24 (hours).

 This is how you use it: